cherednichenko/upwork_client_assignment_yelp/README.md

 It could be watched by this screencast prepared - http://take.ms/aVCK7 The result of run could be seen by opening 'cucumber_tests.html' and it should look like http://take.ms/IJMm5 .
 If any tests are failed - you'll see appropriate output there in red, like - http://take.ms/HckU8 .

-The final run of 2 iterations tests is -  .
+The final run of 2 iterations tests is -  http://take.ms/fvXUj.

+#Enjoy.